Peter Tatchell: Democratic Defence

-In the book, Tatchell also argued for a British withdrawal from NATO and for the establishment of a European Self-Defence Organisation, independent of both the United States, whom he felt that Europe had become too dependent on their military protection, and the Soviet Union, which he condemned for their invasions of Czechoslovakia and of Afghanistan, as well its internal repression.
-He quoted with approval Enoch Powell's argument that the threat from the Soviet Union to the UK was exaggerated.
+In the book, Tatchell also argued for a British withdrawal from NATO and for the establishment of a European Self-Defence Organisation, independent of both the United States, as he felt that Europe had become too dependent on their military protection, and the Soviet Union, which he condemned for their invasions of Czechoslovakia and of Afghanistan, as well its internal repression.
+He quoted with approval Enoch Powell's argument that the threat from the Soviet Union to Britain was greatly exaggerated.
 The book was reviewed by the Times Literary Supplement in May 1985.

-Green issues
+Green Party

 In February 2000, Tatchell resigned from Labour, citing the treatment of Ken Livingstone during the nomination of a candidate for Mayor of London, and of similar cases in the Scottish and Welsh elections, as evidence that the party "no longer has any mechanism for democratic involvement and transformation".
 He fought unsuccessfully for a seat on the London Assembly as an Independent candidate within the Green Left grouping, in support of Livingstone.

 On 7 April 2004, he joined the Green Party of England and Wales but did not envisage standing for election.
 However, in 2007, he became the party's parliamentary candidate for Oxford East.
 On 16 December 2009, he withdrew as a candidate claiming brain damage he says was caused by a bus accident as well as damage inflicted by Mugabe's bodyguards when Tatchell attempted to arrest him in 2001 in Brussels, and by neo-Nazis in Moscow.

 Tatchell opposes nuclear power; instead he advocates concentrated solar power.

 In Tribune, he pointed out the adverse effects of climate change: "By 2050, if climate change proceeds unchecked, England will no longer be a green and pleasant land.
 In between periods of prolonged scorching drought, we are likely to suffer widespread flooding."

 For many years, he supported a green–red alliance.
 More recently, he helped launch the Green Left grouping within the Green Party.
 He urged links between trade unions and the Greens.
 On 27 April 2010, he urged Green Party supporters to vote for Liberal Democrats in constituencies where they had an incumbent MP or a strong chance of winning.

 In August 2021, Tatchell endorsed Tamsin Omond and Amelia Womack in the 2021 Green Party of England and Wales leadership election.